Oregon Justice Resource Center

 Diversity, Equity, and Inclusion

-Confronting and dismantling white supremacy is central to our organization.
-We actively work to identify and address the ways in which BIPOC Oregonians, women, youth, and marginalized groups in particular are impacted by mass incarceration and policing.
-OJRC is committed to upholding that Black Lives Matter and we will not stop until the carceral system frees BIPOC communities from its' racism and oppression.
+Confronting and dismantling mass incarceration necessarily means attacking the white supremacy and its value system.
+We actively work to identify and address the ways in which BIPOC Oregonians, women, youth, and marginalized groups in particular are impacted by the carceral system.
+OJRC is committed to upholding that Black Lives Matter and working to advance racial justice.
+For individual rights to have any meaning, we must protect them for everyone, without exception.

 The first 50 people that contribute $25 or more will get a coupon for a free ice cream cone at Salt and Straw!